 - discover and develop an appreciation of a range of writing in the language studied.

 A high-quality languages education should foster children’s curiosity and deepen their understanding of the world.
-At West Melton Primary School, we are committed to ensuring that competence in another language enables children to interpret, create and exchange meaning within and across cultures.
+At Highfield Farm Primary School, we are committed to ensuring that competence in another language enables children to interpret, create and exchange meaning within and across cultures.
 It also helps children develop skills that will open further opportunities later in life.
 The teaching of French and Spanish in KS2 provides an appropriate balance of spoken and written language and lays the foundations for further foreign language teaching at KS3.

 How do I find out more about the curriculum?